-Correlation policies are a set of conditions include typically Signal source, Signal category, Asset type and etc. that match with given fields, and hence generate a Situation from multiple similar signals triggered from integrated systems.
+Correlation policies are a set of conditions that typically include signal source, signal category, asset type, etc. that match with given fields, and hence generate a Situation from multiple similar signals triggered by integrated systems.

 - Open: No time is given for correlation of signals